sixeyed/docker-kube-workshop/part-2.md

 In production you'd have a CI server running the build and push scripts, and the service account credentials for DTR would be securely stored in the CI server.

-In this lab you'll just login to DTR as the CI user directly, anbd then you can successfully push images:
+In this lab you'll just login to DTR as the CI user directly, and then you have access to push images:

 ```
 docker login $DTR_HOST --username jenkins